brandonjamesparkinson/MVCCRUDwithoutEntityFramework/README.md

 Simple MVC Web App that demonstrates CRUD operations without Entity Framework. (.bak file included to clone and test)

 ### Setup
-Clone Repo
+- Clone Repo
-Restore .bak file to local db
+- Restore .bak file to local db
-Modify your connection string to be valid / correct Build and run program
+- Modify your connection string to be valid / correct based on where you restored db to
+- Build and run program

 ### Book Index
 ![](git-images/book-index.PNG)